Guide · Audit preparation

 General CE hours don't substitute for mandatory topics.
 Track mandatory requirements separately.

-Missed Deadline
+Missed deadline

 Request extensions promptly if needed.
 Missing audit deadlines can result in license suspension.

-Multi-State Licenses: If you hold licenses in multiple states, follow the longest retention requirement among all your states.
+Multi-state licenses: Follow the longest retention requirement among all your states.

 Our free CEU tracker automatically organizes your records and generates summary reports perfect for audit submissions.